Macunaíma (novel): Themes

 Andrade wrote the character Macunaíma to represent the idea that Brazil had no national character.
 Macunaíma became a symbol of Brazil's national identity.
 In order to make Macunaíma this symbol, Andrade strategically created the character as a conglomeration of various cultures.
 Additionally, within the story there is references to a variety of myths and cultures.
 The tale was heavily based on the Taulipang myth, Makunaima, which gave the tale its mythical structure.

+Additionally, and equally central to the provocative tone and intent of the book, "character" (in Portuguese "caráter") usually means "integrity", not "personality"/"identity", so the "o heroi sem nenhum caráter" of the title could better be translated as "the totally unprincipled heroe" – which is the unyielding theme throughout all the episodes in the story.
+In this sense, Macunaíma is an allegory of a people whose values include traits seen as counter-values in most Western societies: cunning, trickery, unbridled sexual drive, to the point of remorseless insensitivity.

 One of the story's central points is the incorporation of the three main races that make up Brazilian culture: Indigenous, Portuguese, and African.
 Macunaíma was born a black Indian man and then goes through a racial transformation where he becomes a white man.
 The confluence of Indian, Black, and White ethnicities is central to the conceptualization of Brazil.

 Macunaíma's character also represents a migrant experiencing the new changes and developments occurring in society.
 His character and the experiences he goes through represents the theme of modernization in Brazil.